andyjakubowski/kingly-site/src/v1/tutorials/real-world-home.md

 ![realworld-home-tag-filter](../../graphs/real-world/realworld-routing-home-user-can-favorite.png)
 {% endfig %}

-Note how we collapsed the *Fetching user feed*, *Fetching global feed*, and *Fetching filtered articles* states in order to have a bettr visibility of the feature we just added.
+Note how we collapsed the *Fetching user feed*, *Fetching global feed*, and *Fetching filtered articles* states in order to have a better visibility of the feature we just added.
 This is yet another advantage of modeling using a hierarchy of states.
-It is possible to zoom in and out to take a high-level view, or, on the opposite a fairly detailed view of a part of the machine behaviour.
+It is possible to zoom in and out to take a high-level view, or, on the opposite a fairly detailed view of a part of the machine behavior.

 ## User can also navigate out of the home route
-Last scenario, the user can click on links (sign in, sign up, etc.) which leads to a change of url.
+Last scenario, the user can click on links (sign in, sign up, etc.) which leads to a change of URL.
 We capture that with the following modelization:

 {% fig %}
 ![realworld-home-tag-filter](../../graphs/real-world/realworld-routing-home-user-can-navigate.png)